Chapter 1: Getting started with research

 Turning your topic into a research question

 There is no single approach to developing a research question that will work for every person and topic.
-You may start with a broad topic and think about different smaller topics that fall under it, or you may start by doing background research on your topic to see what questions it leads you to ask yourself.
+You may start with a topic you’re somewhat familiar with and investigate a specific aspect of that topic that interests you.
+Or you may start by doing background research on a topic that’s new to you and then exploring the questions that arise as you learn more.
 A good research question cannot be answered with a yes or no. Creating a research question is not as simple as taking a topic you are interested in and making it into a question.
 Your research question should be clear, focused, manageable, and defensible (i.e. able to be supported by evidence).
 Let’s examine an example of this in more depth.

 You are assigned to write a paper about the United States during the prohibition era.
 As you do some background research into the time period, you find that the illegal consumption of alcohol was prominent, especially among those with money.
 You come up with the following topic for your research: “illegal activity during prohibition in the United States.”
 How can we translate this into a clear, focused, manageable, and defensible research question?